nucleo-tidz/responsible-ai/README.md

 ---
 ## 🛠️ Setting Up a Custom Category in Azure Content Safety

-To enforce organization-specific safety filters (e.g., internal policy terms or sensitive project names), you can create and train a **Custom Category** in Azure Content Safety.
+To enforce organization-specific safety filters (e.g., personal-data or sensitive project names), you can create and train a **Custom Category** in Azure Content Safety.

 Follow these steps: